rafaelrinaldi/css-in-js-talk/slides/00-cover.md

-# CSS in JS
+# CSS-in-JS

-> What is CSS in JS and why it might be interesting to you
+> What is CSS-in-JS and how it help us when creating UI systems